MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/New-MgBetaGroupSiteListColumn.md

 ## SYNOPSIS
 Create a column for a [list][list] with a request that specifies a [columnDefinition][columnDefinition].

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgGroupSiteListColumn](/powershell/module/Microsoft.Graph.Sites/New-MgGroupSiteListColumn?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)